 While extensive preparation for law school isn’t necessary, there are easy ways to begin getting ready for your legal career, such as reading useful books.
-This guide will go over some of the top books to read before law school.
+This guide will go over some of the top books you should read before law school.

-The Salem Witch Trials will forever be an infamous historic legal case that combined law with superstition and court proceedings with the paranormal.
+The Salem Witch Trials will forever be an infamous historical legal case that combined law with superstition and court proceedings with the paranormal.

 While it’s difficult to grasp the complexity of these past events, author Mary Beth Norton does an excellent job in her novel In The Devil’s Snare.
 This is a book pre-law students may find interesting to read to learn about previous laws before learning how to defend contemporary ones!